Wolf3s/xbmc4xbox-python/python/Doc/library/timeit.rst

    There is a certain baseline overhead associated with executing a pass statement.
    The code here doesn't try to hide it, but you should be aware of it.
 The baseline overhead can be measured by invoking the program without arguments, and it might differ between Python versions.
-Also, to fairly compare older Python versions to Python 2.3, you may want to use Python's :option:`!-O` option (see :ref:`Optimizations <using-on-optimizations>`) for the older versions to avoid timing ``SET_LINENO`` instructions.

 .. _timeit-examples: